popempire/hjhw/_posts/2020-02-21-happiness.md

 I hope you all have a nice day.

-===
+---

 Since at least the Enlightenment, Western philosophy has been haunted by the irresolvability of the singular consciousness, which it takes as the starting point for its investigations.
 Consciousness has never been singular.
 (Dreadful to think of, but sometimes it seems like consciousness is headed that way.)
 Consciousness arose first, necessarily, in the communion of at least two beings.

-===
+---

+#### Speculative theologico-philosophical musing—
-Speculative theologico-philosophical musing—liberal humanism has been able to integrate, streamline and adapt every importantly useful aspect of orthodox christianity and re-present it in a modern package, except for the central dogma of orthdox christianity, the doctrine of the trinity
+liberal humanism has been able to integrate, streamline and adapt every importantly useful aspect of orthodox christianity and re-present it in a modern package, except for the central dogma of orthdox christianity, the doctrine of the trinity

-Mysticism vs Legalistic Religion
+#### Mysticism vs Legalistic Religion

 The goal of the one is to participate in divinity through joining one's being with the divine.
 The other carefully observes the distinction between divine and mortal, fallible.